 The physician should thoroughly discuss the patient’s medical history and symptoms in order to identify all potential risk factors.
 Typically, urinary symptoms occurring in patients with risk factors will trigger the physician to recommend or order additional screening.

 Medical providers have a responsibility to discuss appropriate screening for conditions like prostate cancer.
 This ensures diagnosis occurs in a timely way.
 If health care providers fail in this responsibility, patients can suffer a number of costly problems, even including premature death.
 But not all delayed diagnoses constitute medical malpractice.
-An experienced lawyer can take the steps necessary to recognize true malpractice and obtain justice for the patients impacted by it.
+Our free case review can help you determine if you have a viable case.

 Prostate Cancer Misdiagnosis